q

 Erster Rechner im UKE

-1970: The first computer at the UKE (Digital Equipment PDP-8i) in the basement of the old surgery building
+1970: The first computer at the UKE (Digital Equipment PDP-8i, 4096 12-bit-words main memory) in the basement of the old surgery building

 Prof. Klaus Dieter Vogt (1921-2004), head of the Clinical Chemical Laboratory and Dr. Hans Otto Wüster (1927-1985), head of Information Technology at the Deutsches Elektronen-Synchrotron DESY in Hamburg agree on a cooperative study for investigating the potential of computer application in medicine.
 DESY sets up the first computer in the medical center for this project.
 The physicist Dr. Karl Heinz Höhne (*1937) and coworkers develop a system for acquisition and analysis of laboratory tests.
 With the system ("LABMAT", in routine use until 1974), one of the first worldwide, it is shown that the application of computers decisively improves efficiency and quality of a clinical laboratory.